geoffeolson/LaTeX/README_rev_1.1.md

 ## Example ChatGPT Interaction

 This example shows exactly what to type into ChatGPT to apply the workflow:
+Upload file: README.md

 ```
 Upload your Markdown file (e.g. README.md) into ChatGPT.

-Then, in the chat prompt, enter:
+Then, in the chat prompt, enter the following:

 Apply the following workflow to the uploaded file and output the result to a code block: